irasan/MP1-beauty-salon/README.md

 * find information about location and contact details of the salon;
 * see the range of possible treatments and their prices;
 * book a treatment quickly and easily;
-* find out about people working their and see their previous work if applicable;
+* see a list of stylists working there and their previous work if applicable;
-* follow salon on social media.
+* follow salon on social media;
+* ask a question about particular treatments or stylists.

-This website helps its users to meet their needs because:
+This website helps the users to meet their needs because:
 * the goals stated above were taken into consideration during all stages of the development process;
 * contact information is shown many times throughout the pages;
-* "Book now" button pops up often and appropriately;
+* call for action buttons appear often and appropriately;
 * navigation is traditional and intuitive.

 ### Business goals